 How does a Christian group morph into an abusive high-demand cult?
 What are the factors at play?
 The following is an adaptation from an article by Sam Vaknin, an admitted narcissist, describing how a narcissist would form his own cult.

-Mr. Vaknin proposes that a narcissist, having failed to impress the world with his greatness, withdraws into a “Pathological Narcissistic Space”.
-Vaunting his superior knowledge and uniqueness, and painting himself as the heroic victim of mistreatment, he draws unsuspecting admirers around him.
+Mr. Vaknin proposes that a narcissist, having failed to impress the world with his greatness, withdraws into a “pathological narcissistic space”.
+Vaunting his superior knowledge and uniqueness, and painting himself as the heroic victim of mistreatment, he draws in unsuspecting followers.

-His story of tragic victimization rallies support and sets the stage for an “us versus them” mentality in the group.
+His story of mistreatment and misunderstanding [by other Christians] rallies support and sets the stage for an “us versus them” mentality in the group.
 His own withdrawal from society becomes an “exclusionary shared psychosis”.
 The outside world is an enemy.
 Members must cut off contact with family and former friends.
 He sets up rules to regulate information from the outside.

 In addition to the “exclusionary shared psychosis”, Mr. Vaknin proposes an “inclusionary shared psychosis”.
 He says, “The narcissist’s cult is ‘missionary’…always on the lookout for new recruits.”
-This idea sheds light on the extreme emphasis on witnessing in Bible-based groups like the Geftakys Assembly.
-The narcissist’s need for constant replenishing and enlarging of his narcissistic supply pushes evangelistic efforts beyond what is described in the Bible.
+This idea sheds light on the heavy emphasis on witnessing in Bible-based groups like the Geftakys Assembly.
+The narcissist’s need for constant replenishing and enlarging of his narcissistic supply pushes unceasing evangelistic efforts.